Low (Flo Rida song): Composition

+Thematically, the song describes a sexually desirable girl dancing in a club, and the singer's efforts to hook up with her, primarily by flaunting displays of cash.
+The girl is described in the chorus as wearing "Apple Bottom jeans" and "boots with the fur".

 Music video

 The music video of "Low" was directed by Bernard Gourley and contains certain clips from Step Up 2: The Streets.
 It also contains cameos from Rick Ross, DJ Khaled, Cool & Dre, Briana Evigan, Torch and Gunplay of Triple C's and Jermaine Dupri.
 Also, T-Pain and Flo Rida are in a nightclub in a few scenes.
-The music video reached the number one spot on 106 & Park for five days and 22 days on TRL.
-The music video was also nominated at the 2008 MTV Video Music Awards for Best Male Video and Best Hip-Hop Video, but lost to Chris Brown's "With You" (Best Male Video) and Lil Wayne's "Lollipop" (Best Hip-Hop Video) music videos.
+The music video reached the number one spot on MTV Jams for five days and 22 days on TRL.
+The music video was also nominated at the 2008 MTV Video Music Awards for Best Male Video and Best Hip-Hop Video, but lost to Hurricane Chris' "Playas Rock" (Best Male Video) and Birdman's "Pop Bottles" (Best Hip-Hop Video) music videos.